Home | Blog Index | Blog Archives | Christianity & Faith Essays

 I had to drive through a large, expansive MCS traversing central Missouri, which I encountered just east of Columbia.
 This concerned me, because heavy rain often causes accidents on the interstate that could cause long traffic backups.
 I pulled up Google Maps' Traffic feature, which has been very handy during travel.
 It shows in realtime when a backup occurs on a highway, allowing you to exit early and go around it.
 Thankfully, no backups or accidents happened, and I was able to breeze through the convective complex with no problems.
 I finally emerged from the last of the light rain east of Kansas City, and it was smooth sailing from there on west.

 The setup in Kansas was a typical compromise between more certain initiation north with weaker instability/weaker cap, or stronger instability/stronger cap southward.
 I chose and stuck with the southern target, even after a storm went up in the northern one fairly early.
 I arrived at Sylvan Grove, KS, my effective target for the day, just as storms began to fire to the west.
 I followed the more dominant cell northeastward, running into and caravanning with Clarence Bennett, who had driven out from Tennessee.
 The storm initially showed promise, with decent low-level structure eventually developing, but it could not overcome problems with outflow repeatedly undercutting each good updraft/low level infow attempt.
 This was the best the storm looked near the town of Hunter:

-Shortly after this, the strong cap quickly killed the storm, and with sunset now past, I chose to call off the chase and get my hotel room in Concordia.
+Shortly after this, the strong cap quickly killed the storm, and with sunset now past, I chose to call off the expedition and get my hotel room in Concordia.

-NEXT PLAINS CHASE: Bennington, Kansas tornado, May 28 >
+NEXT PLAINS EVENT: Bennington, Kansas tornado, May 28 >